Richard Musgrave (economist)

-Richard Abel Musgrave (December 14, 1910 – January 15, 2007) was an American economist of German heritage.
+Richard Abel Musgrave (14 December 1910 – 15 January 2007) was an American economist of German heritage.
 His most cited work is The Theory of Public Finance (1959), described as "the first English-language treatise in the field," and "a major contribution to public finance thought."

 Biography

 Early life

 Musgrave was born in Königstein im Taunus, Germany, into the family of a writer and translator Curt Abel Musgrave, a chemist by profession.
 His paternal grandfather (professor of linguistics at the Berlin Humboldt Institute Carl Abel) and maternal grandmother were Jewish but converted to Christianity.
-He turned from the field of literature, with an interest in becoming a stage director, to philosophy and economics at the Universities of Munich and Heidelberg (Diplom-Volkswirt, 1933), then at Harvard (Ph.D., 1937).
+He turned from the field of literature, with an interest in becoming a stage director, to philosophy and economics at the Ludwig-Maximilians-Universität München and Heidelberg University (Diplom-Volkswirt, 1933), then at Harvard University (Ph.D., 1937).
 After that, he spent four years as a research economist at the Federal Reserve and taught at several American universities, including the University of Michigan where he worked on his treatise from 1951 to 1959.
 He served as an advisor to the US government and returned to Harvard in 1965 as H.H.
 Burbank professor of Political Economy in the faculty of Arts and Sciences and the Law School.
 He was also editor of the Quarterly Journal of Economics.
 His book The Theory of Public Finance (1959) remains a leading theoretical work.
 Public Finance in Theory and Practice (1973), co-authored with his wife, Peggy Brewer Musgrave, was a leading textbook for many years.